-According to Matt Robison, vice president and government affairs director for the REALTORS® association, the Oklahoma City ordinance opened a Pandora’s box of problems for property owners.
+According to Mary Terry, OAR’s 2014 President, the Oklahoma City ordinance opened a Pandora’s box of problems for property owners.
 Homes or land may be vacant for a number of reasons:

 - Homeowners may have been transferred out of town for work

 - The homeowner may be in the hospital or may have died

 - The property may be tied up in probate

 Under the ordinance, any of those events could trigger a registration fee and an inspection, so long as the home on the property was unoccupied.
 In addition, according to Terry, a public document listing vacant homes is guaranteed to cause mischief.
 Any thief would love a listing of vacant homes.

 In response to the Oklahoma City ordinance, the Oklahoma Association of REALTORS® drafted legislation to prohibit fee-based registration of property.
 Aided by a grant from the National Association of REALTORS®, the Oklahoma association was able to develop a website educating the public about the effect of the ordinance on private property rights.

 The Oklahoma REALTORS® Association also spearheaded the formation of a coalition of entities affected by the ordinance.
 The members of the coalition included the Bankers Association, Credit Union Association, Homebuilders Association, Land Title Association and the National Federation of Independent Businesses.